-Clark Hill attorneys have extensive experience advising clients on matters of Medicare, Medicaid and third party reimbursement issues.
-Payment concerns are naturally of the utmost importance to every health care system, medical practice and care provider; Clark Hill is well versed in the many laws and regulations that impact this crucial component of the health care industry.
+Clark Hill attorneys have extensive experience advising clients on matters of Medicare, Medicaid, and third-party reimbursement issues.
+Payment concerns are naturally of the utmost importance to every health care system, medical practice, and care provider.
+We are well versed in the many laws and regulations that impact this crucial component of the health care industry.

 Tracks regulatory developments for health care industry clients to provide early warning of significant new regulations or risks to a company's business, particularly concerning issues relating to FIFRA compliance for chemicals which claim to reduce Ebola, norovirus, and other viruses that are unlikely to have been explicitly testing in the original pesticide registration process

 Advised on methods of responding to regulatory agency and press concerns about the presence of "toxic" chemicals in products used by the health care industry

 Commented on EPA rulemaking s for a trade association representing a segment of in the health care industry